Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) are 5-point favorites when they host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) in conference play on Saturday, September 25, 2021 at Spartan Stadium.
-The contest has a point total set at 52.
+Oddsmakers give the No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) the edge when they host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) on Saturday, September 25, 2021 in a matchup between Big Ten foes at Spartan Stadium.
+Michigan State is favored by 5 points.
+A 52-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.